Southampton-RSG/2015-09-17-southampton/prerequisites.md

 Go to the [Anaconda Python distribution](http://continuum.io/downloads#34) site.
 Based on your operating system ( Windows, Linux or MAC OS X) and corresponding architecture (34-bit or 64-bit), you need to select the icon for your operating system followed by `I WANT PYTHON 3.4*` on the right hand top corner of `CHOOSE YOUR INSTALLER` section.

-Make a note of the location of the downloaded version of Python 3.4 Anaconda installation.
 Follow the instructions on the screen as well as `CHOOSE YOUR INSTALLER` section.

-Above installation provides `Python` plus `numpy`, `matplotlib` libraries and the `nose` framework required for the workshop.
+The above installation provides `Python` plus `numpy`, `matplotlib` libraries and the `nose` framework required for the workshop.

 ## Git